brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 ums-14.9.0/web/react-client/static/index-9dc024e1.css
 ```

 As you can see there are quite a few files here and there are a few config files.
-Let's manually install this program on our version on linux by moving this folder into the /opt folder.
+I then manually installed this program on the server by moving this directory into `/opt`.
 It is an optional program afterall.

-We find a INSTALL.txt file that contains the following:
+I found a INSTALL.txt file that contained the following:
 ``` INSTALL.txt
 Installers for Windows and macOS and tarballs for Linux can be found at: